ktschroeder/Cloudless/README.md

 - Automatically rotate images based on the EXIF orientation tag in case the image was taken on a camera or smartphone that stored the rotation information.

 advanced settings/features that can be implemented, often hidden behind flags in settings so as to keep UI clean for most people.
 Or consider power user mode:
-- whether to open files at a default dimensions, or "true dimensions"
 - right click option to set window to typed dimensions
 - (maybe difficult) smart colliding/snapping with other windows/instances of the app
-- hotkey to close window
 - Add a thin border to window